 Paul Anderson and Shona Donaldson

-Saturday 2nd July Starts 8pm (Doors and bar open at 7:30pm)This is a rare opportunity to see two of Scotland’s foremost traditional music talents bringing fiddle mastery and ballad singing to Warkworth.
+Starts 8pm (Doors and bar open at 7:30pm)A rare opportunity to see two of Scotland’s foremost traditional music talents bringing fiddle mastery and ballad singing to Warkworth.

 Originally from Huntly, Aberdeenshire, Shona grew up surrounded by Doric songs and fiddle music and learned to sing and play at an early age.
 She went on to study traditional singing at the Royal Scottish Academy of Music and Drama and has since won Scots Singer of the Year at the Scots Trad Music Awards in 2009.
 Shona became the first woman to win the Bothy ballad champion of champions competition in Elgin in 2016.